katekorsaro/budgr/README.md

 yes, it can manage multiple accounts).

 Purposes are hardcoded.
 They are:
-- None
+- **None**
-- Need: for those operations related to survival (your bills, family expenses, insurance and so on)
+- **Need**: for those operations related to survival (your bills, family expenses, insurance and so on)
-- Yearly Need: for those operations related to survival that happens just once.
+- **Yearly** Need: for those operations related to survival that happens just once.
   Insurance is recurrent, while an unexpected expenses is not (hopefully)
-- Want: for those operations related to amusement, entertainment and that are in general avoidable but still necessary to give life a meaningful fullness.
+- **Want**: for those operations related to amusement, entertainment and that are in general avoidable but still necessary to give life a meaningful fullness.
 Such expenses can be dinners, movies, some fancy gadget you fell in love with (though, try to love people and to like objects and not the other way around).
-- Yearly want: same as before, but related to entertainment and such.
+- **Yearly** want: same as before, but related to entertainment and such.
-- Goal: for those operations related to a some long term goal.
+- **Goal**: for those operations related to a some long term goal.
 Mortage, savings, a travel, the new car are all example of significant goal.
-- Income: for those operations that brings money home and not viceversa.
+- **Income**: for those operations that brings money home and not viceversa.
 Salary, lottery win, tax reimbursement are all examples of income operations.

 Goal tag, on the other hand is not hardcoded.
 It's common sense that every